 Once you arrive at Disney World for your trip, then it’s time for step 2 of the secret: be flexible.
 Use your plan as a guide, but allow for some last minute changes.
 You never know when the weather, crowds, or other unforeseen circumstances will throw a kink in your plan.
 Or you may discover that your kids would rather take another spin on a favorite ride instead of doing something new.
 Additionally, Disney is notorious for surprising guests with special unannounced offerings.
 By being flexible and allowing for changes, you will avoid disappointment if something prevents your plan from happening as you envisioned it.

 A Disney World trip is a special vacation that can create lifelong memories.
 Because you have to pay a hefty price tag for that vacation, the last thing you want is for your magical trip to leave a bad taste in your mouth.
 But this doesn’t have to happen.
 Following the above 2-step secret will help you make those vacation memories as magical as you imagine.
+For help planning your trip, see my step-by-step guide, quick tips, and best resources.
+To book your trip, visit Disney’s website.
 Have an awesome Disney World trip!
 Happy travels!